DavidVujic/python-polylith-docs/docs/installation.md

 Done!

-## Hatch
+## Hatch and PDM

-No external tools needed other than project-specific dependencies (see the [Projects & pyproject.toml](projects.md) section), and the (soon released) build plugin to add support for packaging libraries.
+No external tools needed other than project-specific dependencies (see the [Setup](setup.md) and [Projects & pyproject.toml](projects.md) section), and the build hook plugins to add support for the Polylith structure and when packaging libraries.